 There are over 400 identified ion channel subunits that assemble in an essentially combinatorial manner allowing for tremendous diversity in structure and function across this protein class.
 Ion channels are critical molecular targets for both drug discovery and safety pharmacology that play important roles in physiology and are targeted for example for pain therapy or modulation of energy homeostasis.

 Stable cell lines for the discovery of ion channel modulating drugs are available.
-Please inquire for a list of targets including pain related assays such as Nav 1.7,1.8,1.9, GABA, P2X, MNDA and many more.
+Please inquire for a list of targets including pain-related assays such as Nav 1.7,1.8,1.9, GABA, P2X, NMDA, and many more.